geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - `geostore-datasource-ovr.properties`: sample PostgreSQL datasource configuration for GeoStore.
 - `configs/localConfig.json.patch`: adds Keycloak as an authentication provider in the login UI.

+!!! note
+    The sample Keycloak realm and LDAP credentials are intended for local testing only.
+Keep `docker/keycloak/realm-mapstore.sample.json` and the shipped LDIF data as local test data, and replace client secrets and user passwords before using the setup on another machine or in a shared environment.

 These files are regular MapStore externalized configuration files.
 See [configuration files](../configuration-files.md#configuration-files) and [externalized configuration](../externalized-configuration.md#externalized-configuration) for more details about datadir-based overrides.

 ## Prepare Keycloak